One-push activation of any type of emergency initiates fast response and real-time collaboration with 9-1-1 and on-site personnel.

 Rave Panic Button’s Staff Assist feature enables authorized employees to communicate with on-site groups or individuals without initiating an emergency call to 9-1-1.
 Internal groups and message templates are predetermined to enable fast communication and reduce the duration of disruptions.

 After the Rave Panic Button communicates an incident to 9-1-1 and on-site staff, immediate next steps can be put into place.
 9-1-1 can initiate check-ins with those on-site to see who’s injured and get their locations and the current status of the situation to better direct first responders arriving on scene.

 Learn about key findings and what they can teach us about school emergencies.

 Watch a compilation of Rave Panic Button featured in news segments from across the country.

 A seamless Rave Panic Button implementation is helping to improve emergency response.

 Determine which school safety drills to run and tips for evaluating drill performance and effectiveness.

 The Rave Panic Button mobile app is now accessible via the FirstNet App Catalog.

 Learn how internal and external communication and interoperability can influence a school emergency.

-The Rave Panic Button has also been certified by the United States Department of Homeland Security under the SAFETY Act (Support Anti-terrorism by Fostering Effective Technology).
+This FirstNet-listed platform is fully interoperable, connecting devices, 9-1-1 systems, and multi-jurisdictional local and state first responder agencies across a single platform.
+For school safety efforts, the Rave Panic Button also meets and exceeds the requirements of "Alyssa's Law" and has been certified by the United States Department of Homeland Security under the SAFETY Act (Support Anti-terrorism by Fostering Effective Technology).